 Adam Horovitz is a poet, journalist and editor.
 He was born in 1971 in London and raised in Stroud, Gloucestershire.
 He has written poetry since childhood but started to take it seriously in his early 20s, becoming involved in the performance poetry scene and appearing at various festivals, including Glastonbury and Cheltenham Literature Festival.
 He also took part in the inaugural Days of Poetry and Wine Festival in Slovenia in 1996.

-His poetry has appeared in a number of magazines, including Acumen, Tears in the Fence, SAW, Tellus, Fourth World Review, Hand + Star and New Departures.
-He has also been published in a number of anthologies, including The Orange Dove of Fiji (Hutchinson, 1989), The Bristol Slam Anthology (Pimps of the Alphabet, 1997), Oral (Sceptre, 1999) and Asking a Shadow to Dance (Oxfam DVD, 2009), Split Screen (Red Squirrel, 2011), 1914: Poetry Remembers (Faber, 2013), The Poetry of Sex (Penguin, 2014) and Double Bill (Red Squirrel, 2014).
+His poetry has appeared in a number of magazines, including Acumen, Tears in the Fence, SAW, Tellus, Fourth World Review, Hand + Star, Bare Fiction and New Departures.
+He has also been published in a number of anthologies, including The Orange Dove of Fiji (Hutchinson, 1989), The Bristol Slam Anthology (Pimps of the Alphabet, 1997), Oral (Sceptre, 1999), Asking a Shadow to Dance (Oxfam DVD, 2009), Split Screen (Red Squirrel, 2011), 1914: Poetry Remembers (Faber, 2013), The Poetry of Sex (Penguin, 2014) and Double Bill (Red Squirrel, 2014).
 He has also been the poet in residence for Glastonbury Festival website in 2009 and Borkowski PR’s website from 2005 to 2007 (writing satirical poems about ‘celebrities, politicians and other scoundrels’).